 Photos Courtesy of the Town of Bow Island

 Driving through southern Alberta, you will pass through a diverse landscape of ever-changing scenery.
-As you approach the Montana and Saskatchewan borders, about 305 kilometres southeast of Calgary, you will find the Town of Bow Island, named for a small island in the confluence of the Bow and Oldman rivers near the town site.
+As you approach the Montana and Saskatchewan borders, you will find the Town of Bow Island, named for a small island in the confluence of the Bow and Oldman rivers near the town site.
 Bow Island is only 107 kilometres from the Saskatchewan border and 136 kilometres from the United States border.

-This sunny, southern Alberta community boasts over 2,500 hours of sunshine annually and has plenty to offer individuals and growing families, with public, Catholic, and Mennonite schools providing instruction to elementary, middle, and high school students.
+This sunny, southern community boasts over 2,500 hours of sunshine annually and has plenty to offer individuals and growing families.

 Enjoy the local recreation centre for minor hockey, ringette, and a curling club.
 Catch the first puck drop of the season with the Hocktoberfest hockey tournament every fall.
 In the summer, there are plenty of sports fields and clubs for soccer and baseball, to name a few, or you can take a dip in the outdoor pool.
 The rural location provides numerous options to get outside and enjoy nearby parks, lakes, rivers, and streams for activities like fishing, camping, boating, and water skiing.

 The lively arts scene features local theatre, dance, and live music at the historic Bow Theatre.
 Explore Writing-on-Stone Park, with preserved petroglyphs that date back well before the first explorers ever set foot here.
 Don’t miss local events like the Bow Island Children’s Festival, or those in surrounding communities like Burdett Days, Etzikom’s Fun Run, or Foremost’s Rodeo and Tough Trucks competition.